Any questions? Rethinking traditional Q&A

 So, how can we better support event professionals?

-Here are some of my conclusions and questions arising from the discussion so far:
+Here are some of my conclusions and questions arising from the discussion so far

-• I’m not aware of significant attempts to use online technologies to address the two initiatives, other than the ad hoc use of Tweeted questions using the and allied hashtags.
+I’m not aware of significant attempts to use online technologies to address the two initiatives, other than the ad hoc use of Tweeted questions using the #eventprofs and allied hashtags.
 Perhaps there are existing resources we’re not aware of?

-• There seems to be evidence that some event professionals, especially perhaps those who entered the industry through non-conventional paths (like me), would appreciate a central online location for posting questions and finding appropriate mentors (either online or face to face).
+There seems to be evidence that some event professionals, especially perhaps those who entered the industry through non-conventional paths (like me), would appreciate a central online location for posting questions and finding appropriate mentors (either online or face-to-face).
 How easy has it been for you to get your events-related questions answered?
 What has your experience been with the availability of and satisfaction with existing industry mentoring programs?

-• I have already received a number of individual and association chapter offers of support (thank you everyone!)
+I have already received a number of individual and association chapter offers of support (thank you, everyone!)
 If you would like these initiatives to be implemented in some fashion, what are you willing to contribute to making this happen?

-• Do you have suggestions for additional online initiatives that would address event professionals’ needs?
+Do you have suggestions for additional online initiatives that would address event professionals’ needs?

-• I want to make it clear that I am personally completely open to the process and the organizational structure used to implement these initiatives.
-Perhaps an online resource would be run by a group of volunteers, perhaps it could become part of an existing professional association’s online presence and services, perhaps it would remain an independent presence that is formally supported by an association’s staff.
+I want to make it clear that I am personally completely open to the process and the organizational structure used to implement these initiatives.
+Perhaps an online resource would be run by a group of volunteers, perhaps it could become part of an existing professional association’s online presence and services, or perhaps it would remain an independent presence that is formally supported by an association’s staff.
 What do you think?

-Recently, there’s been a lot of buzz in the events industry about what are being called hybrid events where there are two audiences: people physically present, the local audience, and people connected to the event remotely, via Twitter, chat, audio, and video streams, the remote audience.
+There’s still a lot of buzz in the events industry about hybrid events where there are two audiences: people physically present, the local audience, and people connected to the event remotely, via Twitter, chat, audio, and video streams, the remote audience.
 But there’s a potential drawback to hybrid events.

 Event planners are excited about this new event model because it has the potential to increase:

-• overall audiences
+overall audiences

-• interaction between attendees
+interaction between attendees

-• exposure for the event
+exposure for the event

-• exposure for event sponsors and the hosting organization
+exposure for event sponsors and the hosting organization

-• the value of attendee experience through new virtual tools
+the value of attendee experience through new virtual tools

-• the likelihood that a remote attendee will become a face-to-face attendee in the future
+the likelihood that a remote attendee will become a face-to-face attendee in the future

-Because of these positives, I think it’s likely that events that include local and remote audiences will become more popular over time, as we gain experience about what formats work and become proficient at resolving the technical issues involved in successfully hosting these event environments.
+Because of these positives, I expect that events that include local and remote audiences will become more popular over time.
+Especially, as we gain experience in what formats work and become proficient at resolving the technical issues involved in successfully hosting these event environments.

 But there’s one thing we may lose if we add a remote audience to our events.

 At the face-to-face conferences I run, attendees start by agreeing to a set of ground rules.
-These ground rules create an environment where participants can speak freely and ask questions without worrying that their individual statements or viewpoints will be revealed outside the event.
+These ground rules create an environment where participants can speak freely and ask questions.
+They don’t need to worry that others will reveal their statements or viewpoints outside the event.

 It’s hard to convey the difference this assurance makes to the climate at Conferences That Work unless you’ve attended one.
 The level of intimacy, learning, and community is significantly raised when people feel safe to ask “stupid” questions and share sensitive information with their peers.

-I’m not sure that it’s possible to create the same environment of trust when an unseen remote audience joins the local participants.
+I doubt it’s possible to create the same environment of trust when an unseen remote audience joins the local participants.
 Believing that everyone will adhere to a set of ground rules is risky enough when everyone who agrees is in the same room as you.
 To sustain the same trust when an invisible remote audience is added is, I think, a significant stretch for many people.
-If I’m right, the end result of opening up a conference to a remote audience may be a reversion to the more common environment of most conferences today, where asking a question may be more about defining status than a simple request to learn or understand something new.
+If I’m right, the result of opening up a conference to a remote audience may be a reversion to the more common environment of most conferences today, where asking a question may be more about defining status than a simple request to learn or understand something new.

-Do you think that hybrid events can be designed so that they are still safe places for people to ask questions and share around sensitive issues?
+Do you think that hybrid events can be designed so that they are still safe places for people to ask questions and share sensitive issues?
 Or do you think I’m over-blowing the whole issue?